ee209-2020-fall/ee209-2020-fall/policy.md

 the materials presented in the lecture and precepts.
 Some of the content is not in the textbook.

-Students are expected to regularly check the <a href="../announcements">course webpage</a>, <a href="../announcements">class schedule updates</a>, lecture notes, <a href="../assignments">programming assignments</a> and other related course materials.
+Students are expected to regularly check the course webpage, class schedule updates, lecture notes, programming assignments</a> and other related course materials.
 </p>

 <h2> Grading </h2>